Watch Our FREE Training

 If the property is fixed and flipped, then the wholesaler would be entitled to their portion of profits.
 If the property is held as a rental, then the wholesaler could receive a proportionate share of the rental income after all operating expenses are paid.

-This method is not the route of choice, since there are many variables to consider including rehab budget overages, accounting of all income & expenses, consequences if the deal goes sideways or business plan changes, etc.
+This method is not the route of choice, since there are many variables to consider, including rehab budget overages, accounting of all income & expenses, consequences if the deal goes sideways, or business plan changes, etc.

-There are several primary methods in which a wholesale deal allows for the wholesaler to get paid.
+There are several primary methods in which a wholesale deal allows the wholesaler to get paid.
 Here are a few of the primary methods:

 Paid Directly From Buyer